russross/blackfriday/mmark2rfc.md

 Alice   | 23
 ```

-Tables can also have a footer, use equal signs instead of dashes for the separator,
+Tables can also have a footer: use equal signs instead of dashes for the separator,
 to start a table footer.
 If there are multiple footer lines, the first one is used as a
 starting point for the table footer.